exhene/30DaysOfMySQL/README.md

-# 30DaysOfMySQL
+# 30DaysOfSQL

-MySQL is a popular open-source relational database management system (RDBMS) that is used to manage and store structured data.
-It uses Structured Query Language (SQL) to interact with the database, which allows users to create, modify, and manage databases and tables, as well as query and manipulate data.

-MySQL is widely used by developers and businesses for various purposes, such as building web applications, content management systems, and e-commerce platforms.
-It is known for its reliability, scalability, and ease of use, and it is compatible with various operating systems, including Windows, Linux, and macOS.
-MySQL also supports multiple programming languages, including PHP, Java, and Python, making it a popular choice for developers building applications in those languages.
+SQL stands for Structured Query Language and it is a programming language used to manage and manipulate relational databases.
+SQL is used to create, modify, and query databases to retrieve, add, update, or delete data stored in them.

+In SQL, you can create tables, which are collections of data organized into rows and columns.
+You can add data to these tables, modify the data already in them, or delete data that is no longer needed.

+SQL also allows you to retrieve data from one or more tables using various commands such as SELECT, WHERE, JOIN, GROUP BY, and ORDER BY.
+You can use these commands to filter data based on specific criteria, combine data from multiple tables, perform calculations, and sort the data in a specific order.

+SQL is a standard language that is widely used by database administrators, data analysts, and developers across various industries.
+Its versatility, simplicity, and efficiency make it a popular choice for managing data and performing complex data analysis.